-EDMONTON, AB – Zach Hyman was prepared to take the time he needed to be ready to go for another long playoff run, and now, he's in a hurry to do everything he has to on Thursday as a final checkpoint.
+EDMONTON, AB – Zach Hyman was prepared to take the time he needed to be ready to go for another long playoff run, and now he'll be in a hurry to complete his checklist on Thursday in the final game of Edmonton's regular season.

-Despite only one game left on the schedule, the return of Zach Hyman couldn’t come at a better time for the star winger, who's expected to return from a five-game injury absence against the 32nd-place Canucks on Thursday night at Rogers Place.
+Despite only one game left on the schedule, the return of Zach Hyman couldn’t come at a better time for the star winger, who's expected to return from a five-game absence against the Canucks on Thursday night at Rogers Place right in time for the playoffs.

-“It looks like it,” Hyman said.
+“It looks like it,” Hyman said of his readiness.
 “I'm excited to be back.”

 The Oilers will be fighting for valuable late-season positioning in Game 82 of the campaign, with their potential opponents as of Wednesday including Anaheim, Vegas, Los Angeles, Utah and Colorado and possible playoff finishes ranging from first place in the Pacific Division to the second Wild Card spot in the Western Conference.